Paulmicha/asc/scripts/asc/override/README.md

 # Overrides

-If the "counterpart" of a given script exists in the folder `$PROJECT_SCRIPTS/asc/override` (`scripts/asc/override` by default), it will be used *instead* of the original file.
+If the "counterpart" of a given script exists in the folder `scripts/asc/override`, it will be used *instead* of the original file.

 This allows to replace any includes or hook implementations.